L2-Lagrange/Simple-LM1875-sound-system/README.md

 <p align="center"><strong>Power Stage:</strong></p>

 The LM1875 power stage has a BTL output.
 This means the output is taken across a pair of amplifiers that have opposite outputs which doubles the voltage.
-Doubling the voltage increases power output by roughly 4 times compared to a single non BTL LM1875, schematic below, making it more practical to build loud analog amplifiers at low voltage rails.
+Doubling the voltage increases power output by roughly 4 times compared to a single non BTL LM1875 (schematic below) making it more practical to build loud analog amplifiers at low voltage rails.

 <p align="center">
   <img src="Images/LM1875_Single_Supply_BTL.png" width="800"><br>
   <em>Schematic:  Power Stage with phase splitter</em>
 </p>

 To make BTL work, we use a phase splitter.
 The phase splitter takes in one signal, and outputs the original signal as well as its inverted version.
 The plase splitter outputs drive the LM1875 power amplifier stage.
 This design runs from a single DC rail instead of positive and negative rails, so the phase splitter and power stage require a virtual ground.
-It uses a buffered voltage divider to generate and distribute the virtual ground to the TL074 and LM1875 amplifiers.
+It uses a buffered voltage divider (Vref buffer) to generate and distribute the virtual ground to the TL074 and LM1875 amplifiers.
 The virtual ground at half the supply voltage is what allows us to run the system with a single +24V rail.

 The power stage is set up as a relatively standard inverting amplifier, but it is not an opamp.
-The vast majority of amplifier chips cannot drive a power stage.
+The vast majority of amplifier chips cannot drive a speaker.
 The power stage includes a compensation capacitors in the LM1875 feedback loop (the 56pf capacitors) as well as zobel network (2.2ohm + 0.1uf on output).
 The LM1875 tends to oscillate without a zobel network so it is very important.
 The feedback capacitors do a good job of cleaning up square wave edges which indicate good stability.
 The datasheet for the LM1875 recommends designing it with gains of 10 or greater for stability purposes, so the power stage has 10 gain.

 <p align="center"><strong>Receiver Board:</strong></p>